stereoplegic/structor/docs/README.md

 #### Get familiar with Structor's Workspace

-After the first opening you'll see the central pane of the workspace where UI components are placed.
+After the first opening you'll see the workspace pane where UI components are placed.
 You may create many such panes and we will call them pages.
 Actually, they are pages and they behave as the real pages in the browser.

 There are two modes in the workspace.
 The first mode is an editing mode.
 In the editing mode a user may manipulate components on the page: cut, paste, duplicate, delete, replace, change style, etc.